|This list shows locations, contact details,

 |Hampton Court Model Railway Society||Meeting in the Hunt Hall at Tolworth Recreation Centre, Red Lion Road on Sunday nights between 8pm and 10.30pm.||Website:- www.metropolitanrailway.co.uk/hcmrs.htm|

 00, EM and 009, although our members interests are more wide ranging.
 Nether

-Modern Image OO layout is Central, our EM layout is Millbridge Street and our
+Modern Image OO layout are Central, and Hamworthy and our

 009 narrow gauge layout is Muckle Flugga.

 |High Wycombe and District MRS||Situated in High Wycombe, at Leigh Court, Leigh Street.
 We meet every week on Monday and Wednesday evenings||Website:- www.www.hwdmrs.org.uk|

 |We have various layouts of British or American genre

 and these always ready for running, in scales O, OO/HO and N.Our

 club has its own private clubroom of over 4000 sq. ft. and it's

 open to our members any time they wish to come along.